iamryandrake/pomodoro.cc/README.md

 - `redis`: for the sessions shared between the two instances of `pomodoro-api`
 - `mongo`: db for the `pomodoro-api` to save pomodori of registered users

-To rebuild the infrastructure run (from `/pomodoro.cc` inside vagrant)
+To rebuild the infrastructure, run (from `/pomodoro.cc` inside vagrant)

 - `opt/docker.restart`